 Good transitions can connect paragraphs and turn disconnected writing into a unified whole.
 Instead of treating paragraphs as separate ideas, transitions can help readers understand how paragraphs work together, reference one another, and build to a larger point.
 The key to producing good transitions is highlighting connections between corresponding paragraphs.
-By referencing in one paragraph the relevant material from previous ones, writers can develop important points for their readers.
+By referencing in one paragraph the relevant material from previous paragraphs, writers can develop important points for their readers.

 It is a good idea to continue one paragraph where another leaves off.
 (Instances where this is especially challenging may suggest that the paragraphs don't belong together at all.)
 Picking up key phrases from the previous paragraph and highlighting them in the next can create an obvious progression for readers.
 Many times, it only takes a few words to draw these connections.
 Instead of writing transitions that could connect any paragraph to any other paragraph, write a transition that could only connect one specific paragraph to another specific paragraph.